renuo/redmine-semantic-search/SETUP.md

 > [!IMPORTANT]
 > The semantic search plugin is disabled by default, so make sure to enable it in the [plugin settings](http://localhost:3000/settings/plugin/redmine_semantic_search).

-Now, yhou can start assigning roles & permissions, to who can use the semantic search (this includes the syncing of all existing issues).
+Now you can assign roles and permissions to determine who can use the semantic search feature.

 You can do this in by going to the Role you want to change the permissions for, then selecting the checkbox "Use semantic search" under the section "Redmine semantic search":